stormlightlabs/colorizer/docs/src/overview.md

       --output demo-dark.yml
     ```

-    Tip: pass `--neutral-depth 0.0` for classic bright neutrals, `1.0` for the moodier defaults, or anything in between (Oxocarbon Dark ≈ 1.0, Catppuccin Mocha ≈ 0.85, Frappe ≈ 0.7, Macchiato ≈ 0.6).
+    Tip: pass `--neutral-depth 0.0` for classic bright neutrals or `1.0` for the moodier defaults.
+See [Concepts](./concepts.md) for ready-made values (Oxocarbon, Catppuccin, etc.).

 3. Generate the matching light scheme: